 The Fairmont Empress Hotel is home to one of the most popular attractions in Victoria, BC: Afternoon Tea at the Empress Hotel.
-It also has a relaxing spa on site and a delicious restaurant.
-It was recently renovated and it’s definitely the “it” place to stay in Victoria.
+It also has a relaxing spa on-site and a delicious restaurant.

-Victoria, BC Tours:
+Victoria, BC Tours & Excursions

-If you are searching for fun things to do in Victoria, BC, look for further!
+If you are searching for fun things to do in Victoria, BC, look no further!
 There are lots of tours of Victoria, BC on land and at sea!

 GREYLINE VICTORIA SIGHTSEEING HOP ON HOP OFF TOUR

 We boarded the Greyline Victoria Sightseeing Hop-on Hop-Off Tour bus where we watched the Water Taxi Ballet perform before heading on our tour of Victoria, BC.

-Craigdarroch Castle was our first stop on our hop on hop off tour of Victoria.
+Craigdarroch Castle was our first stop on our hop-on hop-off tour of Victoria.
 It’s a beautiful home that has recently endured major restoration to show what privileged life in the 1890s looked like.

 One of the coolest things to see is the nursery.
 They have a few items for kids to play with.
 But, what’s fascinating is seeing the baby items they used in the 1890s.

 VICTORIA HARBOUR CRUISE

-They have a little 45 minute cruise that features a guided tour of historic landmarks such as the Parliament Building, First Nation territories, houseboats and stunning views of seaplanes taking off and landing.
+They have a little 45-minute cruise that features a guided tour of historic landmarks such as the British Columbia Parliament Buildings, First Nations history, houseboats, maritime history, and stunning views of seaplanes taking off and landing.

 I’d recommend exploring Fisherman’s Wharf to enjoy fish & chips and ice cream!
 Or, sit back and relax as you make your way back to the Fairmont Empress.

 ROYAL BC MUSEUM

 The Royal BC Museum is one of the top attractions in Victoria, BC.
 It’s conveniently located just steps away from the harbor and the Fairmont Empress Hotel.

 The rest of the Royal BC Museum reminded me a lot of the Museum of History and Industry in Seattle, which was very cool.
 We appreciated the focus on First Nations culture and history.
-There’s also an IMAX theatre, for a date night!

 Where to Eat in Victoria, BC

 First, we enjoyed breakfast.
 I had delicious Banana Bread French Toast and Darren had very fresh Eggs Benedict.
 Usually, we aren’t fans of hotel restaurants, but this one was so good that we came back for dinner.

 While the food was really tasty, we found that the service was impeccable.
 We can’t wait to go back because of the personal attention and quality of the food.

 When we entered, we let the waiter know we only had 30 minutes to eat before heading to the ferry.
 He gave us recommendations for quick bites and immediately brought us our check.

 Willow Stream Spa in Victoria, BC

-It was bright and cheery with a hint of old world charm.
+It was bright and cheery with a hint of old-world charm.
 I had an amazingly relaxing facial and my husband had a deep-tissue sports massage.

 As part of the spa, we were encouraged to arrive early to partake in their spa ritual.
-This includes a Finnish style sauna, steam inhalation room and mineral pool and is designed to open up inhalation, cleanse, detoxify and warm the muscles.
+This includes a Finnish-style sauna, steam inhalation room, and mineral pool and is designed to open up inhalation, cleanse, detoxify, and warm the muscles.